 Jake Paul began his career in boxing as part of the undercard on his brother’s fight against KSI.
 Jake notoriously fought KSI’s brother, Deji and has since faced off against NBA star Nate Robinson, former MMA world champion Ben Askren and YouTuber AnEsonGib.

-Following this win, a rematch was rumoured as well as a potential fight with Tommy Fury- the pro boxer and brother of Tyson Fury who was on Love Island.
+Following this win, a rematch was rumored as well as a potential fight with Tommy Fury- the pro boxer and brother of Tyson Fury who was on Love Island.
 Jake Paul is proving his worth at selling PPVs with every fight being a huge spectacle, bringing in large paychecks for the creator.
 Jake Paul currently has a multi-fight deal in place with Showtime Sports, after previously fighting on the Triller Fight Club.

 Twitch Loses Top Streamer To YouTube Gaming